DesenTao/baty.net-hugo/content/post/2018/lifeproof-case.md

 ![Lifeproof case](/img/2018/2018-09-17_lifeproof.jpg "Lifeproof case")

 I was wrong.
 I put the case on and knew immediately that I'd made a mistake.
-It ruined one of the best thing about the X...the _feel_ of it.
-It felt like cheap plastic.
+It ruined one of the best things about the X...the _feel_ of it.
+The case felt like cheap plastic.
 Like something I'd grabbed out of the impulse bin at Best Buy.
 I didn't expect that, given all the great reviews.
 I also didn't like having a screen cover.
 It was very reflective and felt _off_ somehow.

 Anyway, I'm sure it's a great case for someone who needs something like it.
 I sent mine back.